The One-Build System: Create Once, Sell to 100 Clients for $30K–$50K Operators

 11 of 15 received identical feedback in round one

-Your rebuild audit:
+Your rebuild audit: 20-minute exercise to surface one-build opportunities

 Spend 20 minutes right now listing everything you’ve created in the past 7 days that you’ve created before in some form.
-Don’t filter.
-Just list it.
+Don’t filter; just list it.

 That list is your systematization roadmap.

-Move 2: Template the Delivery
+Move 2: Template the Delivery to Stop Rebuild Work at $30K–$50K

 Once you know what you’re rebuilding, the next step is building it once in a way that works forever.

-The mechanism: Templates + recordings + automations remove rebuild time while maintaining consistency.
+Templates, recordings, and automations remove rebuild time while maintaining consistency.
 A well-built system ensures nothing gets forgotten and best practices are applied every time.

 We analyzed 12 proposals he’d sent.
 Found: